zeroc00I/DNS-exfiltration-using-blind-xss-/readme.md

 #### Thanks

-https://github.com/gum0x/rascal (that JS payload was inspired (~copied~) from here.
+https://github.com/gum0x/rascal (that JS payload was ~copied~ inspired from here.
 I've only made some changes)